Workshops

 First firing of the January 2016 Kazegama rebuild

 It’s a drive from Orange County or Los Angeles of 2.5 – 3 hours one way.
 It’s 150 miles from Orange County.
 So feel free to stay overnight.
-Housing is cheap at $30 a night or you can stay for free in one of the bunk beds or camp on the grounds.
-Food is included.
+Housing is free Saturday night.
+You are on your own for food, but there is coffee and bagels Saturday and Sunday mornings.
+There is usually some dinner available Saturday night.

 Workshop Preparation